Want to Teach Online?

 One of the keys to the success of an online course is "...adequate resources to support online instructors (ie: technology support resources)," (Hogan & McKnight, 2007, p.
 123).

 UNM has a unique approach to support for online instructors.
-Understanding that faculty who would make dynamic online instructors may not necessarily be technologists, Extended Learning, includes a group of Instructional Designers and Multimedia Specialists who work directly with faculty to develop their online courses.
+Understanding that faculty who would make dynamic online instructors may not necessarily be technologists, Extended Learning and the Center for Teaching and Learning includes a group of instructional designers and multimedia specialists who work directly with faculty to develop their online courses.
 They are skilled web designers, with strong educational backgrounds, and current in the research and practice of online learning.
-The combined expertise of Extended Learning Faculty Services, IT, Compliance, Strategic Initiatives, and Student Services staff offers UNM Faculty and Students a complete resource for online teaching and learning.
+The combined expertise of the Center for Digital Learning, the Center for Teaching Excellence, IT, Compliance, Strategic Initiatives, and Student Services staff offers UNM faculty and students a complete resource for online teaching and learning.

-Each online faculty is assigned a designer.
-The designer assists the faculty, as needed, in learning UNM Learn, planning and developing their course, including online pedagogical assistance and technical support.
-The designer assists by providing an in the course orientation to UNM Learn for students and is present in the course so that they can assist students, as needed.
+Each online faculty is assigned an instructional designer.
+The designer assists the faculty, as needed, in learning UNM Learn, planning and developing their course, and providing online pedagogical assistance and technical support.

 Hogan, R. L. & McKnight.
 Exploring burnout among university online instructors: An Initial investigation.
 Internet and Higher Education, 10, 117-124.